kkini/Zillow_Web_Application/README.md

 - Web application which gets the property information for given street, city and state by making a API call to Zillow.

-- Server side is developed using PHP by making call to Zillow API.
+- Server side is developed using PHP and makes call to Zillow API.
 Zillow returns the data in XML and I parse the data and pass it to front end using JSON.
 Hosted the PHP backend on Amazon Elastic Beanstalk [Cloud web Services] for deploying the application, scaling and monitoring the performance of application.

 - Used JQuery AJAX calls to communicate between the front end and the PHP.